hongchengzhu/Lombard-VLD/README.md

 ### Speech examples

 We provide examples of partial speech (including plain and Lombard) at [link](https://hongchengzhu.github.io/Lombard-VLD-speech-examples/).
-If you need the entire dataset for research, please feel free to contact us!
-Note that we keep all the rights on the released speech examples.
-Each one should reasonably and legally use these speeches.
+If you need the entire dataset for research, please feel free to contact us! **Note that we keep all the rights on the released speech examples.
+Each one should reasonably and legally use these speeches**.

 ## Code implementation